sentinel-official/docs/docs/getting-started/dvpn/vpn-protocols.md

 ## V2Ray Networking Tool

-Interference, blocking and jamming technologies have been evolving along the years, making traditional VPN, SSH tunneling and other internet access methods gradually recognized.
-Because of this, great actors, interfere through all different kinds of measures and it’s becoming more and more difficult to access geo-banned websites, forcing development of evasive and masking internet technology.
-Welcome V2Ray!
+The landscape of interference, blocking, and jamming technologies has evolved over the years, gradually challenging traditional VPNs, SSH tunneling, and other internet access methods.
+As a result, prominent entities utilize diverse measures to interfere, rendering it increasingly difficult to access geo-banned websites.
+This necessitates the development of evasive and masking internet technology, and that's where V2Ray comes in.

-Several VPN protocols and proxies have been worked on to further strengthen privacy and security by the Sentinel dVPN team which include V2Ray.
-V2Ray is a very capable network tool as shown in recent years.
-It has powerful functions and is widely known for bypassing the firewall effectively.
+The Sentinel dVPN team has diligently worked on various VPN protocols and proxies, including V2Ray, to enhance privacy and security.
+V2Ray has emerged as a highly proficient network tool in recent years, renowned for its powerful features and effective firewall bypass capabilities.

-Sentinel dVPN is making use of the V2Ray camouflage to package the traffic through the firewall with common HTTPS/TLS, which greatly reduces the possibility of V2Ray nodes being blocked or interfered with, while providing a stable Internet experience.
-V2Ray itself is not a protocol or circumvention system by itself.
-Rather, as Sentinel dVPN is an ecosystem for dVPN applications, so is V2Ray an open-source framework that allows for one or more proxies to run, with various layered proxy protocols, transports, and obfuscation.
+Sentinel dVPN leverages V2Ray's camouflage capabilities to package traffic through the firewall using common HTTPS/TLS, significantly reducing the likelihood of V2Ray nodes being blocked or interfered with.
+This approach ensures a stable internet experience.
+It's important to note that V2Ray, in itself, is not a standalone protocol or circumvention system.
+Similar to how Sentinel dVPN forms an ecosystem for dVPN applications, V2Ray serves as an open-source framework allowing one or more proxies to run, incorporating various layered proxy protocols, transports, and obfuscation techniques.

 ## V2Ray features

-- Multiple inbound/outbound proxies: one V2Ray instance supports in parallel multiple inbound and outbound protocols.
-Each protocol works independently.
+- **Multiple Inbound/Outbound Proxies:** Each V2Ray instance supports multiple inbound and outbound protocols simultaneously, with each protocol functioning independently.
-- Customizable routing: incoming traffic can be sent to different outbounds based on routing configuration.
-It is easy to route traffic by target region or domain.
+- **Customizable Routing:** Incoming traffic can be directed to different outbounds based on routing configurations, making it easy to route traffic based on target region or domain.
-- Multiple protocols: V2Ray supports multiple protocols, including Socks, HTTP, Shadowsocks, VMess etc. Each protocol may have its own transport, such as TCP, mKCP, WebSocket etc.
+- **Multiple Protocols:** V2Ray supports various protocols, including Socks, HTTP, Shadowsocks, VMess, etc., with each protocol having its own transport like TCP, mKCP, WebSocket, etc.
-- Obfuscation: V2Ray has built in obfuscation to hide traffic in TLS, and can run in parallel with web servers.
+- **Obfuscation:** V2Ray incorporates built-in obfuscation to conceal traffic within TLS and can run concurrently with web servers.
-- Reverse proxy: General support of reverse proxy.
-Can be used to build tunnels to localhost.
+- **Reverse Proxy:** General support for reverse proxy, enabling the creation of tunnels to localhost.
-- Multiple platforms: V2Ray runs natively on Windows, Mac OS, Linux, etc. There is also third party support on mobile.
+- M**ultiple Platforms:** V2Ray runs natively on Windows, Mac OS, Linux, and more.
+Additionally, third-party support is available for mobile platforms.

-You can find a lot more information on V2Ray on the Project V [website](https://www.v2ray.com/en).
+For more in-depth information on V2Ray, you can explore the [Project V Website](https://www.v2ray.com/en).